-Good advice can help contribute to your business success.
-Be sure to take advantage of the opportunity to get support from an expert.
+Good advice can help contribute to the success of your business.
+Make sure to take advantage of the opportunity to get support from an expert.

 The Authority Finder (Behördenwegweiser) will also tell you which information centres are available in your area.

 You can also hire a private consulting firm to help you prepare and embark on your first entrepreneurial steps.
-Some German federal states provide grants towards the costs incurred for this advice.
+Some German federal states provide grants towards the costs incurred for this kind of consultation.
 It is important that your place of residence and your company's registered office are in Germany.
 The start-up portal will tell you where to apply for this grant.

-Please note: You would be well advised to make sure you are well prepared for the consultation.
-Don't be afraid to address business topics directly; in Germany, people tend to prefer dealing with concrete questions rather than excessive small talk.
+It is sensible to be well-prepared for the consultation.
+Do not be afraid to address business topics immediately; in Germany, people tend to prefer dealing with specific questions rather than excessive small talk.

-Addresses of regional and nationwide information centres specifically for entrepreneurs with a migration background can be found on the start-up portal under “Advisory Services and Addresses”.
+Addresses of regional and national information centres, specifically for entrepreneurs with a migratory background, can be found on the start-up portal in the “Advisory services and addresses” section.

 As an entrepreneur, you will need business knowledge.
 Do you lack expertise in this area?
-Or you would like to refresh your knowledge?
+Or you would like to brush up on your knowledge?
 Then we advise you to consider further training.
-In seminars, for example, you can learn the basics of bookkeeping and accounting.
+In seminars you can learn the basics of bookkeeping and accounting, for example.

-Even once you have actually set up your business there are also many consulting opportunities.
+Even after setting up your business, there are many opportunities for consultation.
 An expert can help you optimise your business processes and improve your business management planning.
-An initial overview of the various offers available can be found on the Business Portal of the Federal Ministry for Economic Affairs and Energy (BMWi).
+An initial overview of the plethora of available services can be found on the Business Portal of the Federal Ministry for Economic Affairs and Climate Action (BMWK).

-Germany offers great prospects for internationally active companies planning to expand into Germany by setting up a subsidiary or branch office.
-You can find detailed information and support on this on the website of Germany Trade & Invest.
+Germany offers great prospects for companies that operate on an international level and are planning to expand to Germany by setting up a subsidiary or branch office.
+You can find detailed information and support on the Germany Trade & Invest website.